pivot-access-ltd/bma-offline-docs/src/how-to-deploy-machines.md

 7. Squashfs image (same as above) is placed on disk

 [note]
 The curtin installer uses an image-based method and is now the only installer used by MAAS.
 Although the older debian-installer method has been removed, curtin continues to support preseed files.
-For more information about customising machines see [Custom machine setup](/t/custom-machine-setup/nnnn).
+For more information about customising machines see [How to customise machines](/t/how-to-customise-machines/nnnn).
 [/note]

 Before deploying, you should take two key actions: